 FAQ¶

-To achieve full tracking from the frontend to the backend when using APM (Application Performance Monitoring) tools (commonly known as RUM, or Real User Monitoring), you need to configure both the frontend and backend accordingly.
+To achieve full tracking from the frontend to the backend when using APM (Application Performance Monitoring) tools (commonly referred to as RUM, or Real User Monitoring), you need to configure both the frontend and backend accordingly.
 Below are the main steps and considerations:

 Frontend Configuration¶